just-nilux/Icarus/docs/analyzers/market_classification.md

-# Why the market regimes matter?
-"Knowing how to trade in different Market Regimes is just as important, if not more so, than what to trade."
-# What are the market regimes?
+# Purpose
+* Usıng proper strategy at a proper market condition
+* Prediction of next market state
+* Prediction of the current market regime end time and price ranges.

+# Types of Market Regimes
 * **Defined Regimes:** Human-defined regimes that is meaningful for humans.
 There are various subjective definitions to classify market regimes but the ideas they represent are similar and can be reduced to following regime types:
     * UpTrend
     * DownTrend